demisto/splunk-app/add-on/TA-Demisto/README.md

 For example, via CURL:
 curl -ku 'username:password' https://localhost:8089/servicesNS/nobody/TA-Demisto/configs/conf-demistosetup/demistoenv/ -d VALIDATE_SSL=true

+If you used version below 2.0.0 and disabled SSL you would need to execute the process above.

 We recommend to use certificates, and only disabling certificate verification in development or test environments only.
 Never disable certificate verification for a production system.